claudiorivera/scavenger-hunt/README.md

 # TODO

+- Specific item page should show all users who have found that item
 - Refactor collect page to use a "collecting" and "successful collect" state with Context
 - Collected item success page should link to the collection item
 - Collect page should have a container for the item description that is a fixed size, so that the action buttons below it will stay in place